getsentry/sentry-javascript/docs/install.rst

 `standards mode
 <http://msdn.microsoft.com/en-us/library/cc288325(VS.85).aspx>`_.
 You can
 also use `json2.js <https://github.com/douglascrockford/JSON-js>`_ to
-provide the JSON implementation in browsers/modes which doesn't support native JSON
+provide the JSON implementation in browsers/modes which don't support native JSON.